box/box-developer-changelog/2021-02-05-box-api-response-header-changes.md

 # Box API response header changes that may impact your applications

-On May 10th, 2021, as part of our continued infrastructure upgrade, Box's API response headers will standardize to always return as lowercase, in line with industry best practices and our API documentation.
+On May 10th, 2021, as part of our continued infrastructure upgrade, Box's API response headers will standardize to always return in a case-insensitive manner, in line with industry best practices and our API documentation.

 This change has the following potential impact:
 * [Salesforce SDK `v1`][salesforce-sdk-v1] users will be impacted and will need